YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the structures in the journal buffer reflect an out-of-design situation.
 As a result, YottaDB has shut down journaling for the xxxx region.

 Action: Review the accompanying message(s) and take appropriate action.
-After the cause is resolved, to reestablish durability, perform a MUPIP BACKUP that turns journaling back on.
+After the cause is resolved, to re-establish durability, perform a MUPIP BACKUP that turns journaling back on.
 Once the system is backup and running, contact your YottaDB support channel with operator log information and any additional information that you feel is relevant for further diagnosis.

 -------------------
 JNLMINALIGN